zonca/jupyterlab-nbsubmit/README.md

 --NotebookApp.nbserver_extensions="{'jupyterlab-slurm':True}"
 ```

+For convenience see the `lab.sh` script in the root of the repository.

 ### JupyterLab extension
 To install the "JupyterLab extension" (i.e. the TypeScript/Javascript part), do the following in the repository directory (requires NodeJS v.
 4.0 or higher):